Nucleon axial-vector form factor and radius from future neutrino experiments: Results and Discussion

 \subsection{Shape-only fits}

 We first study the impact of the projected experimental and theoretical systematic uncertainties.
 To this end, we consider the experimental systematic uncertainties from Ref.~\cite{Duyang:2019prb} and initially assume infinite statistics.
 Figure~\ref{figure:FFs} summarizes the outcome of fits under different model assumptions.
 Neglecting the uncertainties on the nucleon vector form factors results in rather stringent constraints on the nucleon axial-vector form factor.
-We obtain comparable uncertainties on $F_A$ using Eq.~(\ref{eq:zexp}) with $3$, $4$, and $5$ free parameters.
+We obtain comparable uncertainties on $F_A$ using Eq.~(\ref{eq:zexp}) with three, four, and five free parameters.

 Once we include uncertainties from current knowledge of the vector form factors~\cite{Borah:2020gte}, we observe a significant increase in the uncertainty on the extracted values of $F_A$.
 As illustrated in Fig.~\ref{figure:FFs}, the error contribution from nucleon electromagnetic form factors is dominant over experimental systematics and represents an irreducible model uncertainty at present.
-In view of this uncertainty (cf. also the tension in the proton magnetic form factor after the high-precision measurements by the A1 Collaboration~\cite{Bernauer:2010wm,Bernauer:2013tpr,Ye:2017gyb,Borah:2020gte}), improved experimental and lattice-QCD determinations of the nucleon electromagnetic form factors will have a critical role to play in the determination of the axial-vector form factor from future antineutrino-hydrogen elastic scattering data.
+In view of this uncertainty (with a dominant contribution from the magnetic form factor, cf. also the tension in the proton magnetic form factor after the high-precision measurements by the A1 Collaboration~\cite{Bernauer:2010wm,Bernauer:2013tpr,Ye:2017gyb,Borah:2020gte}), improved experimental and lattice-QCD determinations of the nucleon electromagnetic form factors will have an important role to play in the determination of the axial-vector form factor from future antineutrino-hydrogen elastic scattering data.